trilitech/umami-v1/docs/artifacts/20210324-node-strategy-taquito.md

 ## Cause of Delay

- * Umami was sidetracked/distracted by a desired tezos-client compiled in JS to be used as an SDK
+ * Umami was fixated on a desire to integrate tezos-client compiled in JS to be used as an SDK
  * The SDK timelines slipped exessively--due to its degree of difficulty

 ## Goals